dysnix/charts/dysnix/ai-scale-provider/Readme.md

 AI-Scale-Provider is an AI-Scale operator microservice, which is used to receive and group metrics from an external source (currently only Prometheus is supported), further post-processing of these metrics to the form described in the proto file [proto files](https://github.com/dysnix/ai-scale-proto) of the AI-Scale component interaction protocol.

+## Configuration of service

+For configuration service you can change list of options in [configMaps](https://github.com/dysnix/ai-scale-provider/Readme.md) value.